Time for my 2015 annual review.

 1. What Went Well This Year?

 Family life.
 My son, Jack, was born in September 2014, but 2015 was when I got to know him.
 Everything is turned upside-down, of course, but I’m happy to have spent so much time with him this year.
-And I’m equally thankful to share this journey with my beloved wifey, Lisah.
+And I’m equally thankful to share this journey with my beloved wife, Lisah.

 Declutter.
-For 2015, I wanted to simplify further my life (and for this, I can recommend Essentialism — The Disciplined Pursuit Of Less by Greg McKeown).
+For 2015, I wanted to simplify my life further (and for this, I can recommend Essentialism — The Disciplined Pursuit Of Less by Greg McKeown).
 I tweaked my freelance lifestyle and got rid of lots of material stuff.
 I’ve also successfully moved all my paperwork into the cloud.